pallets/jinja/docs/api.rst

 albeit a shared one.

 Most applications will create one :class:`Environment` object on application initialization and use that to load templates.
-In some cases it's however useful to have multiple environments side by side, if different configurations are in use.
+In some cases however, it's useful to have multiple environments side by side, if different configurations are in use.